 Aysha Pollnitz arrived at Grinnell College in August 2013 following research fellowships at Trinity College, Cambridge and the Folger Shakespeare Library, Washington DC.
 She has taught at the University of Cambridge, Georgetown University, and Rice University, where she served as a resident faculty associate at Baker College.

-Her current book manuscript, Princely education in sixteenth-century Britain, is under contract with Cambridge University Press.
-It investigates one of the earliest attempts to use liberal education to affect political reform, in addition to moral amelioration, in Europe.
+Her first book, Princely Education in Early Modern Britain, was published by Cambridge University Press in 2015.
+It investigates one of the earliest attempts to use liberal education to effect political reform in Europe.
 More specifically, it considers the fortunes of a humanist campaign, led by Erasmus of Rotterdam (c.1466-1536), to deter European princes from vainglorious warfare by teaching them knowledge of scripture and classical literature.
 Erasmus’s prescriptions and curriculum had a particularly strong impact on the British isle, where humanist pedagogy transformed the upbringing of Tudor and Stuart princes between 1485 and 1649.
 The schooling of fifteenth-century princes had emphasized the sword but the education of Henry VIII and his successors prioritized the pen.
 This shift in princely pedagogy played a critical and hitherto unappreciated role in reshaping the political and religious culture of early modern Britain.
 Erasmus may have been intending to deter rulers from conquering additional territories but, in practice, his curriculum gave princes the skills and (inadvertently) the impetus to assert their supremacy over their subjects’ souls.
 Ultimately, a mode of education which was meant to prevent over-mighty monarchy in Europe actually taught kings and queens to extend their authority over church and state.

-Dr. Pollnitz teaches courses on medieval and early modern European history, British history, the history of political and religious thought, on the history of sex, gender, and family, on historical method and argument.
+Dr. Pollnitz teaches courses on medieval and early modern European history, British history, the history of political and religious thought, on the history of sex, gender, and family, on cultural encounters, on the transmission of knowledge, and on historical method and argument.
 She has advised undergraduate and graduate student research on topics in British, European, and intellectual history.

 “Educating Hamlet and Prince Hal,” in Shakespeare and Early Modern Political Thought, ed.
 David Armitage, Conal Condren, and Andrew Fitzmaurice (Cambridge: Cambridge University Press, 2009 and paperback, 2012), pp. 119-38.
 Reprinted in Shakespearean Criticism, 146 (2012).